nirizr/rematch/docs/index.rst

 .. note::
   At least, we hope it will be.
 Rematch is still a work in progress and is not fully functional at the moment.
 We're currently working on bringing up basic functionality.
-Check us out again soon, or watch for updates!
+Check us out again soon or watch for updates!

 Rematch is intended to be used by reverse engineers for revealing and identifying previously reverse engineered similar functions, and then